 Example 1: Overloaded Product Descriptions

-Example 2: Keyword Stuffed Title Tags and Meta Descriptions
+Example 2: Keyword-Stuffed Title Tags and Meta Descriptions

 Example 3: URL Stuffing